GNN4ITkTeam/CommonFramework/README.md

 otherwise use the `cpu_environment.yml` file.

-## First Example: Inference of Pipeline with Module Map, GNN and Connected Components
+## First Example: ITk Pipeline with Module Map, GNN and Connected Components

 This example is available in the `examples/Example_1` directory.
 The example is a simple pipeline that takes raw Athena events as input, and produces a set of track candidates as output.
 The pipeline consists of three steps: